StefKats/SND-LHC/README.md

 3. Run <code>Energy_reco_code.py</code> which takes individual events and performs a log-likelihood scan over all the SciFi PDFs for each energy and a fixed depth.
 For each scan, the log-likelihood is summed over all 5 SciFi stations.
 The maximum of the log-likelihood corresponds to the reconstructed energy.

 (4.)
 Depth reco needs to be run manually via the jupyter notebook <code>Depth reco and diagnostics.ipynb</code>.
-The reconstruction code works similarly to the code in <code>Energy_reco_code.py</code>.
+The depth reconstruction code works similarly to the code in <code>Energy_reco_code.py</code>.